Hexaware and CyberSolve unite to shape the next wave of digital trust and intelligent security. Learn More

 Testing

 Humans inherently have subjective prejudice, notably in manual quality testing, which increases the risks of human errors with more cost and time.
-This challenge is even more prominent when applications are being developed and deployed across multiple platforms.
+This challenge is even more prominent when applications are developed and deployed across multiple platforms.

 AI can help you overcome these challenges and accelerate the testing process without human intervention.
-It can predict client behavior, detect fraudulence that is not captured with traditional functional tests, and assist in targeted marketing by replicating manual activities.
+It can predict client behavior, detect fraudulence not captured with traditional functional tests, and assist in targeted marketing by replicating manual activities.
 It eliminates test coverage overlaps, optimizes test automation, and improves agility and predictability through self-learning.
-The QA teams can leverage AI testing tools to improve normal testing efforts with expedited time and greater accuracy.
+The QA teams can leverage AI testing tools to enhance normal testing efforts with expedited time and greater accuracy.

 Role of Artificial Intelligence in Quality Assurance

-AI makes Quality Assurance processes leaner and more efficient.
+AI makes quality assurance processes leaner and more efficient.
 Several AI methods and techniques are being applied in QA, including time spent on testing, ensuring complete test coverage, increasing focus on defect hubs, and accelerating the release process to enable a faster time to market.
 The AI testing tools can help perform tests with AI-powered visual verifications, which, in turn, give out a range of various outcomes.
-Organizations are already using AI for image-based testing, AI spidering, monitoring API testing, and automated testing tasks.
-As artificial intelligence becomes more ubiquitous, testers will find it easier and more efficient to create, execute, and analyze software test cases without continually updating them manually.
-Additionally, they will be able to identify controls and discover the link between defects and software components more readily than ever before.

 Steps for Developing AI in Quality Assurance